KnewHow/Java2Scala/README.md

-We will study the distinction between Java and Scala,We will put my studying code in it
+We will study the distinction between Java and Scala.
+The codes or resources will be put in this repository